ashbellett/platform-backend/README.md

 # platform-backend
-A backend capable of CRUD operations using GraphQL, Apollo and MongoDB.
+A backend capable of authenticated CRUD operations using GraphQL, Apollo, MongoDB and Redis.

 ## Dependencies
 - [Node.js](https://nodejs.org/)